Can I lose my eyebrows?

 How long does an eyebrow implant procedure take?

 An eyebrow transplant procedure usually takes around 5 hours to complete.
 Portion of the time is dedicated to harvesting hair follicles through a technique called follicular unit extraction (FUE) and the other portion of the time is dedicated to transplanting the new hair follicles in the area of the eyebrows through a technique called follicular unit transplantation.

 The entire procedure is done under local anesthesia and it is very well tolerated.
 Patients usually find that a simple Tylenol is sufficient to take care of any discomfort that is experienced after the procedure.

-Does insurance cover the cost of eyebrow transplant?
+Does insurance cover the cost of an eyebrow hair implant procedure?

-Unfortunately, eyebrow transplantation is considered a cosmetic procedures by all insurance companies and thus is not covered under a patient’s plan.
+Unfortunately, eyebrow transplantation is considered a cosmetic procedure by all insurance companies and thus is not covered under a patient’s plan.

-What is the cost of eyebrow transplant procedure?
+What is the cost of eyebrow transplant surgery?

 Will I need a repeat procedure after eyebrow hair transplantation?